 So is it any surprise that video ads are in such high demand?
 Or that video content has become the focal point of social media ads, pushing Instagram — and specifically IG Stories — to become a central part of how people connect with friends and family?

 Our obsession with video multiplies the effectiveness of video banner ads.
 In this digital age, we’ve trained our eyes to stop over videos, spending at least a few seconds to see if it’s content we’re interested in.
-(With a static image ad, that doesn’t happen.)
+(With a static image ad, that doesn’t happen, unless your ad copy is so amazing that it blows the prospect's mind.)

 In fact, this sort of ad has coined its own term: “scroll-stopping content.”